 You may have this test if your health care provider thinks you have been exposed to

 brucella bacteria.
 He or she may think so if:

 You work in a slaughterhouse and have symptoms of the illness.

 You work in a slaughterhouse, dairy, or farm and may have been in contact with the

 You hunt deer, wild pigs, or other animals and have symptoms of the illness.

-You may have been exposed while cleaning a carcass if you didn't wear gloves.
+You may have come in contact while cleaning a carcass without gloves.

-You are a lab worker who may have been exposed to brucella bacteria.
+You are a lab worker who may have come in contact with the bacteria.

 What other tests might I have along with this test?